On the Cause of Unfairness: A Training Sample Perspective

 \subsection{Generating Counterfactual Samples}

-To compute the fairness influence based on Eqn.~\ref{eq:infl_single}, we need to first generate the corresponding counterfactual sample $\hat{z}^{tr}_{i}(c') = (\hat{x}_i(c'), \hat{y}_i(c'), \hat{a}_i(c'), \hat{c}_i = c')$ when intervening concept $C$ to $c'$.
-Theoretically, generating the counterfactual examples requires knowing the causal graphs but we use a set of practical algorithms to approximate.
+To compute the fairness influence based on Eqn.~\ref{eq:infl_single}, we need to first generate the corresponding counterfactual sample $\hat{z}^{tr}_{i}(c') = (\hat{x}_i(c'), \hat{y}_i(c'), \hat{a}_i(c'), \hat{c}_i = c')$ when we override concept $C$ from $c$ to $c'$.
+Theoretically, generating the counterfactual examples requires the assumptions of the underlying causal graph but we use a set of practical algorithms to approximate.